michealroberts/celerity/README.md

 It has been designed to be independent of any other popular astronomical libraries, with a focus on providing a simple and intuitive API for performing common astronomical calculations.

+**N.B.** _This project is currently in the early stages of development and is not yet ready for production use._

 ---

 ## Usage